Sled dog racing: Format

-Iditarod

-The most famous long-distance race is the Iditarod Trail Sled Dog Race.
-Also known as the "Last Great Race on Earth", the Iditarod is roughly 1000 miles of some of the roughest and most beautiful terrain in the world.
-The race consists of fierce mountains, frozen rivers, thick forests, and desolate tundras.
-Each team of 12–16 dogs must go from Anchorage all the way to Nome.

-Although each musher has different strategies, each team must have certain pieces of equipment, such as an arctic parka, an ax, snowshoes, and boots for each dog's feet to protect against cutting ice and hard packed snow injuries.

 The dog sled

-Racing sleddogs wear individual harnesses to which "tuglines" are snapped, pulling from a loop near the root of the tail.
+Racing sled dogs wear individual harnesses to which "tuglines" are snapped, pulling from a loop near the root of the tail.
 The dogs are hooked in pairs, their tuglines being attached in turn to a central "gangline".
 The lines usually include short "necklines" snapped to each dog's collar, just to keep the dogs in proper position.
 It is unusual ever to see more than 22 dogs hooked at once in a racing team, and that number is usually seen only on the first day of the most highly competitive sprint events.
 Dogs may be omitted from the teams on subsequent days, but none may be added.
 Many other rules apply, most of which have been in effect since the beginning of organized dogsled racing in the city of Nome, Alaska, in 1908.

 Sled dog racing in South Africa

 In December 2013 the South Gauteng High Court confirmed sled dog racing as a form of dog racing, and therefore sled dog racing was declared illegal in South Africa.